The Green Garmento: History

 Jennie Nigrosh created the reusable and eco-friendly Green Garmento to replace single-use plastic dry-cleaning bags and twist ties as an environmentally safer alternative single-use plastic and wire hangers used each year by the dry cleaning industry.
 With the help of her husband, Rick Siegel, Nigrosh launched the company in 2008.

 Nigrosh's basis for launching The Green Garmento was to lower the global carbon footprint by supplying sustainable packaging to corporations and consumers and to eliminate the use of single-use plastic bags.
 The breathable garment bags, which are made of the same non-woven polypropylene material as most grocery shopping bags can be made from post industrial and post consumer materials that are recyclable.
 The company offers a take-back program for consumers and corporations unable to recycle their Garmento products.
 The company also has an opt-in donation to various charities and environmental causes.

+Application

 The Green Garmento is used as an alternative to dry cleaning plastic bags in over one thousand dry cleaning stores and chains in the United States as well as dry cleaners and hotels in twenty-eight countries.
 It is also being used in the hospitality industry including Hyatt, Four Seasons, Fairmont, Intercontinental, Cavallo Point, and more.

 The Green Garmento has been showcased in goodie bags at the Academy Awards.

 The Deluxe Green Garmento is made from recyclable non-woven polypropylene and is offered in eight colors and four lengths.

-Awards and recognition
+Recognition

 In 2009, the company won the Design Defined Award from The International Housewares Association and in 2010, won Entrepreneur (magazine)s Top 100 Brilliant Companies to Watch.

 Nigrosh appeared on the TV show, Shark Tank, in 2013, and The Green Garmento has been featured on KTRK-TV ABC-13 Houston and KUTV News Salt Lake City.